 Limestone was discovered in the area in the late 1890s and the Mt Flinders Dolomite Mine is still operational today.

-Places of note in the town are:
+Places of note in the village

 The Flinders Uniting Church, Warrill View-Peak Crossing Rd, which originally opened in 1872.
 The current church building replaced it in 1929 and was built by local builders Walter Florence and Charlie Meier.